herartandshrine/kiddo-in-stockholm/README.md

 git status
 ```

-To watch if the content in gruntfile.js is executed
+To watch if the content in gruntfile.js is changing.

 ```
 grunt dev